-Morphine Sulfate Injection contains morphine, a Schedule II controlled substance.
-As an opioid, Morphine Sulfate Injection exposes users to the risks of addiction, abuse, and misuse [see Drug Abuse and Dependence (9)].
+Morphine Sulfate Injection, (Auto-Injector) contains morphine sulfate, a Schedule II controlled substance.
+As an opioid, Morphine Sulfate Injection, (Auto-Injector) exposes users to the risks of addiction, abuse, and misuse [see Drug Abuse and Dependence (9)].

-Although the risk of addiction in any individual is unknown, it can occur in patients appropriately prescribed Morphine Sulfate Injection.
+Although the risk of addiction in any individual is unknown, it can occur in patients appropriately prescribed Morphine Sulfate Injection, (Auto-Injector).
 Addiction can occur at recommended dosages and if the drug is misused or abused.

-Assess each patient's risk for opioid addiction, abuse, or misuse prior to prescribing Morphine Sulfate Injection, and monitor all patients receiving Morphine Sulfate Injection for the development of these behaviors and conditions.
+Assess each patient's risk for opioid addiction, abuse, or misuse prior to prescribing Morphine Sulfate Injection, (Auto-Injector), and monitor all patients receiving Morphine Sulfate Injection, (Auto-Injector) for the development of these behaviors and conditions.
 Risks are increased in patients with a personal or family history of substance abuse (including drug or alcohol abuse or addiction) or mental illness (e.g., major depression).
 The potential for these risks should not, however, prevent the proper management of pain in any given patient.
-Patients at increased risk may be prescribed opioids such as Morphine Sulfate Injection, but use in such patients necessitates intensive counseling about the risks and proper use of Morphine Sulfate Injection along with intensive monitoring for signs of addiction, abuse, and misuse.
+Patients at increased risk may be prescribed opioids such as Morphine Sulfate Injection, (Auto-Injector), but use in such patients necessitates intensive counseling about the risks and proper use of Morphine Sulfate Injection, (Auto-Injector) along with intensive monitoring for signs of addiction, abuse, and misuse.

 Opioids are sought by drug abusers and people with addiction disorders and are subject to criminal diversion.
-Consider these risks when prescribing or dispensing Morphine Sulfate Injection.
+Consider these risks when prescribing or dispensing Morphine Sulfate Injection, (Auto-Injector).
 Strategies to reduce these risks include prescribing the drug in the smallest appropriate quantity.
 Contact local state professional licensing board or state controlled substances authority for information on how to prevent and detect abuse or diversion of this product.